-Read through the Quick Assessment at the Right.
+Read through the Quick Assessment to the Right.
 As you do, how many are you experiencing now, or have in the recent past?
 If you answered “Yes” to several of these challenges, it is very likely you are experiencing a depressive mood disorder.

 The National Survey on Drug Use and Health (NSDUH) survey in 2014 determined: